Sh1k44r/Visualize-Data-with-a-Bar-Chart/README.md

 You may view the completed code [here](https://sh1k44r.github.io/Visualize-Data-with-a-Bar-Chart/).

-That completes one of the projects in FREECODECAMP
+That completes one of the projects in FREECODECAMP.